mrhaav/openwrt-packages/README.md

 PKG_RELEASE:=0.4\
 PKG_VERSION:=2022-04-22
 - uqmi_d.sh: A connectivity daemon is added.
 It will check modem connectivity every 30sec.
-If the modem is disconnected, the daemon will be re-connected the session and update the interface with the new IP address.\
+If the modem is disconnected, the daemon will re-connected the session and update the interface with the new IP address.\
 The daemon will send the RSSI value to script /usr/bin/uqmi_led.sh to trigger signal strenght LEDs. (uqmi_led.sh is not included in the ipk file)

 PKG_RELEASE:=0.4\